MichaelGSanchez/MichaelGSanchez.github.io/README.md

 ## Brief Overview

 Greetings, my name is Michael Sanchez.
-I am an analyst and java developer.
-I am looking to develop applications, software, and webpages that are client focuested while also being intuitive for the user.
-I want to utilize my skills learned in hospitality, to make an impact in the tech community.
+I have a passion for Salesforce and do have my Administrator Certificate (201) and am looking to continue obtain more certificates.
+I also completed a Java & Android development bootcamp and have a good foundation for growth their as well.
+Hoping to connect with you soon, cheers!